benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 4.md

 The root server will resolve the IP address for the authoritative name server, then respond to the originating name server.

-The request works its way down from the root server until it reaches a naem server with a mapping for the requested domain name.
+The request works its way down from the root server until it reaches a name server with a mapping for the requested domain name.

 Let's say a host at cs.rutgers.edu wants the IP address for `gaia.cs.umass.edu`.
 ```mermaid